pradeep3sep/interviewquestion/README System Design.md

 > ### Successful in unit testing but gets failed in integration testing, what will you do ?

-> I’d start by reproducing the issue, identifying the integration point that’s failing, and then validating assumptions like data flow, mocks, and side effects.
+’d start by reproducing the issue, identifying the integration point that’s failing, and then validating assumptions like data flow, mocks, and side effects.
-> My goal would be to isolate whether it’s a code issue, environment mismatch, or incorrect mock behavior.”

 | Check                       | Why                                                                   |